dooglahs/munki-client-bootstrap/README.md

-# munki-setup.sh
+# munki-client-bootstrap.sh
 On a Mac computer with an existing Munki Server, this bash script installs MunkiTools client and its base settings, then optionally munki-enroll, the local admin and user, FileVault and a few other items.

 ## Specifically...
-munki-setup.sh follows this workflow:
+# munki-client-bootstrap.sh follows this workflow:

 1: If figures out if you are on a locally booted Mac or the Recovery Drive.